 Complete knee replacement recovery time may take up to two years from the time of the surgery.
 During this period, scarred tissue continues to heal while muscles continue to be restored and repaired through your rehabilitation exercises.
 Returning back to one’s normal life and preferred activities can be expected.

 Note – It may take a few years for full recovery.
 In addition, various activities might have to be completely avoided as it puts too much strain or stress on the affected knee.
+See our list of activities you can do with bad knees!
 Consult with your doctor or physiotherapist for advice.

 Have You Had Knee Replacement Surgery?
 What Was Your Full Recovery Time?
 Please Comment Below.